CSCS Study Questions by Chapter:

 Chapter 8: Psychology of Athletic Preparation and Performance — Psychological states and arousal and their relationship with physical performance.
 Types of motivation and strategies to control psychological and physiological arousal.

-Chapter 9: Performance-Enhancing Substances — Performance-enhancing drug classes and substances and their effects and risks.
+Chapter 11: Performance-Enhancing Substances and Methods — Performance-enhancing drug classes and substances and their effects and risks.
 Dietary supplement overview.

-Chapter 11 & 12: Athletic Testing — Reasoning for athletic testing, types of tests, evaluation of test quality, and test administration guidelines.
+Chapters 12 & 13: Principles of Test Selection and Administration; Administration, Scoring, and Interpretation of Selected Tests — Reasoning for athletic testing, types of tests, evaluation of test quality, and test administration guidelines.

-Chapter 13: Warm-Up and Stretching — Benefits and procedures of warmup, types of stretching, flexibility exercises, muscular mechanisms affecting stretch.
+Chapter 14: Warm-Up and Flexibility Training — Benefits and procedures of warmup, types of stretching, flexibility exercises, muscular mechanisms affecting stretch.

-Chapter 14: Resistance Training and Spotting Techniques — General techniques of resistance training including grip, body positioning, breathing, weight belts, and spotting.
+Chapter 15: Exercise Technique for Free Weight and Machine Training — General techniques of resistance training including grip, body positioning, breathing, weight belts, and spotting.
 Overview of basic resistance training exercises.

-Chapter 15: Resistance Training — Evaluation of athletes and design of resistance training program.
+Chapter 17: Program Design for Resistance Training — Evaluation of athletes and design of resistance training program.

-Chapter 16: Plyometric Training — Physiology of plyometric training.
+Chapter 18: Program Design and Technique for Plyometric Training — Physiology of plyometric training.
 Guidelines for safe plyometric training.
 Overview of stretch-shortening cycle.
 Overview of various plyometric exercises.

-Chapter 17: Speed, Agility, and Speed-Endurance Development — Movement principles, sprinting, analysis of technique.
+Chapter 19: Program Design and Technique for Speed and Agility Training — Movement principles, sprinting, analysis of technique.
 Methods of developing speed, agility, and speed-endurance.

-Chapter 18: Aerobic Endurance Exercise Training — Factors related to aerobic endurance performance, modes of aerobic training, and aerobic endurance exercise program creation.
+Chapter 20: Program Design and Technique for Aerobic Endurance Training — Factors related to aerobic endurance performance, modes of aerobic training, and aerobic endurance exercise program creation.

-Chapter 21: Facility Organization & Risk Management — Planning, designing, and building a strength and conditioning facility.
+Chapters 23 & 24: Facility Design, Layout, and Organization; Facility Policies, Procedures and Legal Issues — Planning, designing, and building a strength and conditioning facility.
 Space requirements, equipment needs, ADA guidelines, and areas of risk.